HIP88298 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD164402.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.14 which gave the calculated distance to 21 G. Sgr as -23297.38 light years away from Earth or -7142.86 parsecs.
-It would take a spaceship travelling at the speed of light, -23297.38 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.14000 which gave the calculated distance to 21 G. Sagittarii as -23297.38 light years away from Earth or -7142.86 parsecs.
+If you want that in miles, it is about -136,956,569,196,700,371.94, based on 1 Ly = 5,878,625,373,183.61 miles.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Right Ascension (R.A.)||18h 01m 54.38|

 |Distance from Earth||-0.14000 Parallax (milliarcseconds)|

 |-23297.38 Light Years|

-|Calculated Effective Temperature||11,122 Kelvin|
+|Effective Temperature||11,122 Kelvin|

 The star has been identified as being a multi-star system, one in which there is at least one star in close orbit to another star or two or more stars orbiting a central point.
 The stars may be of equal mass, unequal mass where one star is stronger than the other or be in groups orbiting a central point which doesn't necessarily have to be a star.
 More information can be found on my dedicated multiple star systems page.
 The source of the info is Simbad.
 The file is dated 2000 so any differences between this and any other source will be down to the actual source from where the information came from.

 |Proper Motion mas/yr|